Mykhaylo Sokolov

-Sokolov Mykhaylo Volodymyrovych (Ukrainian: Соколов Михайло Володимирович) (born 27 November 1967, in Dnipro, Ukraine) is a Ukrainian politician, People's Deputy of Ukraine of the VI convocation.
+Sokolov Mykhaylo Volodymyrovych (Ukrainian: Соколов Михайло Володимирович) (born 27 November 1967, in Dnipro, Ukraine) is a Ukrainian politician, People's Deputy of Ukraine between 2007 and 2012 and he returned to the Ukrainian parliament in December 2023.

 Biography

 In 1985, he graduated from the high school No.67 with a mathematical profile.
 In 1991, he graduated from Oles Honchar Dnipro National University with a speciality Mechanical Engineer of Spacecraft.

 From 1991 to 1997 he worked as a master design engineer at Yuzhmash (Production Association Yuzhny Machine-Building Plant).

 From 1997 to 1999 Sokolov worked as deputy director of Ukr-farm.
 In 1999–2000, he served as a deputy director of Optimafarm.
 Sokolov's career continued at the Evist enterprise, where he also worked as a deputy director until 2005.
 He was the director of development of the enterprise SDS.
 For the next three years, until October 2007, he was the head of Technopharma.

 In 2001, Sokolov initiated a program of providing Dnipro city with drinking water, got the Diploma International Academic Rating of Popularity and Quality Gold Fortune, Nominee for The Best Project award.

 In 2002, he began his political career, and he was elected twice as a deputy of the Dnipro City Council.